Mubarrat/Mubarrat.VideoEngine/README.md

 Everything visible in a frame is a `Drawing`.
 Drawings form a tree:

-- `PathDrawing` — a single vector path with fill, stroke, transform, and gradient
+- `PathDrawing` — a single explicit vector path with fill, stroke, transform, and gradient
+- `FieldDrawing` — a single implicit vector field with fill, stroke, transform, and gradient
 - `GroupDrawing` — a composite of child drawings, with shared transform and clip
 - `DrawingContext` — the rendering surface; accepts drawing commands and produces a rasterized frame